akveo/ngx-admin/README.md

 Installation, customization and other useful articles: https://akveo.github.io/ng2-admin/

 ## Based on
-Angular 2, Bootstrap 4, Webpack and lots of awesome modules and plugins
+Angular 2+, Angular CLI, Bootstrap 4, and lots of awesome modules and plugins

 ## BrowserStack
 This project runs its tests on multiple desktop and mobile browsers using [BrowserStack](http://www.browserstack.com).